Russian Federation

 Birthgap Generational Indicator (TFG)

-In 2024, the Birthgap Generational Indicator (TFG) for the Russia stands at 32.4%, which corresponds to a total fertility rate of 1.40.
-This marks a slight increase of 0.5 percentage points compared to 2023.
-Over the past five years, the TFG has been on an upward trend, averaging 30.1% between 2020 and 2024.
-When compared to the 1970s average of 5.3%, the current figure is approximately 27.1 percentage points higher.
-The indicator hit its lowest point in the mid-1980s, specifically during 1986–1988, with an average near zero.
-On a global scale, Russia is ranked 22nd out of 38 countries, and within Europe, it holds the 17th position out of 31.
+In 2024, the birthgap generational indicator (TFG) for the Russia stands at 32.4%, corresponding to a total fertility rate (TFR) of 1.40.
+This reflects a slight increase of 0.5 percentage points compared to 2023.
+Over the past five years, the TFG has shown an upward trend, averaging 30.1% from 2020 to 2024.
+When compared to the 1970s baseline of 5.3%, the current rate is approximately 27.1 percentage points higher.
+The lowest TFG occurred during the mid-1980s, specifically 1986 to 1988, with an average of 0.0%.
+On the global stage, Russia ranks 22nd among 38 countries, while within Europe, it holds the 17th position out of 31 countries.

 | Year | TFG | Year | TFG |